railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

    product form just for that sale.
    You can manually complete all the information in the order without putting it into a product: description, price, quantity, lead time, taxes.
-   In this case Open ERP won't generate a delivery note because the product isn't held in stock.
+   In this case OpenERP won't generate a delivery note because the product isn't held in stock.

 When all of the products are entered, you can print the quotation and send it to the customer.
 To do this, click on the report :guilabel:`Quotation / Order` in the :guilabel:`REPORTS` links to the right.
-Open ERP opens the quotation in PDF to enable to you to see it before printing.
+OpenERP opens the quotation in PDF to enable to you to see it before printing.

 .. figure:: images/sale_print.png
    :scale: 75